Table of Contents

 Pflueger letter to Monahan confirming their conversation and saying he has ordered what is needed to expand the mural.

 United Rubber Workers of America Local #60 passes Resolution protesting the slight to SF artists by paying “an highly publicized artist.”
 Chemical Workers Local 266 does as well.
 (Pflueger files)

 Pflueger letter to George P. Shaw, American Consul in Mexico thanking him for his notification on June 4th that Rivera had left Mexico.

 [Date on photo of Rivera with beautiful Indian model, Nieves Orozco, “who will accompany him to T.I.”
 Was photo used this date?
 Also, undated version of this photo labeled “GGIE” on the reverse.
 Photo was taken in Mexico when Pflueger was there.
 (SFPL Photo Archives)] She is the topless attendant in Paulette’s portrait.
 “Nieves” is also a model for Manuel Alvarez Bravo and Miguel Covarrubias.

 Pflueger confirming letter to Soule Steel for four additional steel framed panels, duplicates of the present panels.

 HOY cover (Antonio Arias-Bernal) shows a Mexican looking in a store window with different shirts: Tipo Benito, Estilo Adolfito, Azul Falange, and Rojo Purga.
-[Refers to dilemma of Mexican public as to which side to back: also, note there is no U.S. shirt as an option.]
+[Refers to the dilemma of Mexican public as to which side to back; note there is no U.S. shirt as an option.]